 Look for weatherproof or water-resistant furniture for your screened-in porch.
 The chairs, couches and tables you’ll find in outdoor furniture selections last much longer because their materials don’t decay with weathering.

-Remember, any electrical decor needs to be weather-resistant too.
-Look for extension cords designed for outdoor use and exterior lighting to prevent potential electrical hazards if rain or snow soaks your porch by falling at an angle.
+Remember, any electrical decor also needs to be weather-resistant.
+Look for extension cords designed for outdoor use and exterior lighting to prevent potential electrical hazards if rain or snow soaks your porch and water runs down at an angle.

 How to Clean Your New Porch

-There are many ways to clean a screen porch.
+Your budget-friendly screen porch will only look good if the space is clean.
 You could use a broom and a mop if your porch has sealed or painted wooden flooring.
-Some homeowners install outdoor carpeting within their screened-in porches, which requires vacuuming and a carpet cleaning machine.
+Some homeowners install outdoor carpeting in their screened-in porches, which requires vacuuming and a carpet cleaner.

 If you spot any mold growing on your screened-in porch furniture, walls or carpeting, quickly resolve the issue.
-Breathing the spores while enjoying your new space could lead to respiratory issues because they irritate the sinuses and lung lining.
+Breathing in spores while enjoying your new space could cause respiratory issues.
+Mold can irritate the sinuses and the lung lining.

-Occasionally, toss your furniture cushions into your washing machine and vacuum any bugs that found their way into your porch.
+Occasionally, toss any outdoor furniture cushions into your washing machine, and vacuum any bugs that have found their way into your porch.
 It’s a bit of extra housekeeping work, but it’s worth it when you spend unlimited time on the gorgeous porch you created.

-There are many ways to build and decorate a screened-in porch.
+The sky’s the limit when it comes to building and decorating a screened-in porch.
 Reflect on your budget to determine how much you can save or spend on the project.
-Once you know if you’ll build a porch from scratch or close in an existing patio, you can start the actual work.
+Once you decide to build a porch from scratch or close in an existing patio, you can start the actual work.
 You’ll use your screened-in porch as long as you live in your home, so take pride in your investment as you make your renovation dream a reality.